bartTC/django-generic-flatblocks/docs/ref/usage.rst

     "homepage headline" becomes "homepage_headline"
     "homepage","headline" becomes "homepage_headline"
-    "homepage_title",LANGUAGE_CODE becomes "homepage_title_en" (depends on the users locale code)
+    "homepage_title",LANGUAGE_CODE becomes "homepage_title_en" (depends on the users locale code) "user",user.pk becomes "user_1" (depends on the primary key of the currently logged in user)

 You can pass an *integer* as the slug.
 This will cause the templatetag to fetch the model named in *for* with the primary key you named in *slug*.
 Example::